bhctest123/soberlivingappcom-new/src/content/blog/nuisance-lawsuits-a-crash-course-for-sober-living-home-operators.md

 [Nuisance lawsuits](https://www.latimes.com/socal/daily-pilot/news/story/2020-04-03/costa-mesa-wins-sober-living-home-lawsuit) also came for sober living home operators, Pacific Shores Recovery in Costa Mesa, California.
 Pacific Shores Recovery is currently appealing the federal decision made in 2020 against their sober living home, which the City of Costa Mesa maintains violates municipal codes.

-As the court battle between this sober living home operator and the city rages on, the Orange County Superior Court granted judgement for the city in an abatement action against Pacific Shores Recovery.
+As the court battle between this sober living home operator and the city rages on, the Orange County Superior Court granted judgment for the city in an abatement action against Pacific Shores Recovery.
 This means that, for the time being, Pacific Shores Recovery must cease operation of their sober living home in the city.

 Like the nuisance lawsuits being visited on the sober living home operators in Indiana, the lawsuits filed against Pacific Shores Recovery are also seeking attorney fees from the sober living home operators, making the entire experience even more expensive.